-Ok what would you pay to get a social status–type phone that is pretty much a blinged brick?
-Well, it’s not so bad after all, but I am a tech junkie, so it kind of hurts to see all the glamour for really walky-talky styled device.
+Ok, what would you pay to get a social status–type phone that is pretty much a blinged brick?
+Well, it’s not so bad after all, but I am a tech junkie, so it kind of hurts to see all the glamour for a real walky-talky style device.
 What am I talking about?
 Well, I’m talking about limited-edition 18-carat gold phones from Danish retail brand Aesir that is targeted as a collectors toy for the crème-de-la-crème of Russia.
-Three years in the making the phone can’t send out emails, doesn’t support the internet, doesn’t have a camera, games or GPS navigation, but it quite an eye candy.
-Priced at $57,400 the firm will release a phone once in every 18 months till they exhaust the quota of 5,000 units for the classic model.
+Three years in the making, the phone can’t send out emails, doesn’t support the internet, doesn’t have a camera, games, or GPS navigation, but it quite an eye candy.
+Priced at $57,400, the firm will release a phone once every 18 months till they exhaust the quota of 5,000 units for the classic model.

 The phone will be available in gold, classic model (€42,000 ($56,334)) and a stainless steel (€7,250 ($9,724)) variant.
 While the brand hopes to make it a collector’s item, critics think otherwise.
 Company founder Thomas Jensen is optimistic when he says, “It’s a collector’s item.
 People are used to collecting, say, watches, while designer phones are a practically empty niche.”
 However, art-market investment expert Natalia Legotina counters, “It could find a place in the Russian market but definitely not in the culturally elite circles, which favor new smartphone models.”